|Summary||Learn how to deploy Nextcloud and Collabora Online on Ubuntu server, all backed by HTTPS using Let’s Encrypt|

 $ juju config nextcloud admin-password mypassword

 Entering these values into the form should present you with the Nextcloud application.
-Take the opportunity to change the admin account’s password and create a non-admin user account.
+Take this opportunity to change the admin account’s password and create a non-admin user account.

 cloud.example.com.
-The A record needs to point at the IP address of the machine hosting the
+The A record needs to point to the IP address of the machine hosting the

 An easy way to fetch the relevant IP address is to use the filtering and formatting options of the

 juju status ssl-termination-proxy/0 --format=line